How to Make Frozen Margaritas

 The amount of ice used can also make a difference in texture and consistency.
 To get a thicker margarita, use more ice—but be warned, this can water down the flavor a little.

 When your margarita is being blended, small pockets of air get trapped in the liquid, forming a thin layer of foam on top of the drink.
 Simply stir your cocktail a bit with a spoon and the foam should dissipate.

 When you serve up frozen margs, you want to make sure they’re not all liquid!
 To keep ’em extra slushy, chill the glasses and the blender pitcher before preparing the drinks.
 Another way to help keep your frozen margaritas slushy is to combine the tequila, triple sec and lime juice, then chill in the fridge before mixing.

 How do I flavor a margarita?

 For a flavored frozen margarita, simply replace a few of your ice cubes with frozen mango, strawberries or mixed berries.
 Get inspired by our favorite flavored margarita recipes, then learn our tips for how to make frozen drinks so you can create your own recipe.
 Bonus: Using frozen fruit can help make your marg less watery, so you get more delicious flavor!

 Can you freeze margaritas?

 Absolutely.
 Storing your frozen margarita mix in the freezer is a good idea when you have leftovers (is there such a thing?) or if you’d prefer to make them ahead of time for an event, especially if you need a large batch.
-The alcohol keeps it from firming up too much—but to ensure an even consistency, you can pop the mix back into the blender before serving.
+The alcohol keeps it from firming up too much—but to ensure an even consistency, pop the mix back into the blender before serving.
 Just make sure you use the mix within a week to ensure it still has great flavor.